Here’s Why Our Soundproof Window Panels Actually Work

 This is a big reason why getting the best soundproof window inserts is so important.
 An STC rating of 48 provides outstanding sound control.

-Our customers often describe window inserts as making the unwanted noise seem to be faint and distant, thus substantially improving the quality of their home life, ensuring:
+Our customers often describe sound reducing window inserts as making the unwanted noise seem to be faint and distant, thus substantially improving the quality of their home life, ensuring:

 The kinds of noise our window inserts can block range from motorbikes to reverberating music, from sirens to outdoor amplifiers.
 How much noise can you block?
 We have answers, so don’t hesitate to bring us your questions or call or message for a free estimate for your home or office space.
 Include the kind of sounds you intend to block so that we can give you a good idea of both price and expected results.